 Whether you want a breakaway with your buddies or a romantic weekend for two, Bratislava is certainly the right spot for a new experience and for taking a well-deserved break.

-Thanks to its compact centre, Bratislava is the ideal destination for a pleasant weekend.
+Thanks to its compact centre, Bratislava is the perfect destination for a pleasant weekend.
 Whether you are aiming to just relax or want to experience something livelier, Bratislava is a no-stress city offering something for everyone.

 With the historical centre on one side of the river, the opposite bank of the Danube offers a different experience, dedicated to the memorials of the past regime.
 The latter are presented during a special tour through communist Bratislava, which leads to the Slavín War Memorial, the burial ground of Russian soldiers killed in the World War II, or through Petržalka, the largest socialist housing estate in Slovakia.